wangshenguiuc/OnClass/docs/source/installation.rst

-Installing OnClass
+Install OnClass
 =========================
-OnClass can be substantially accelerated by using GPU (tensorflow).
-However, there is only required when you want to train your own model.
+OnClass can be substantially accelerated by using GPU (tensorflow 2.0).
+However, this is only required when you want to train your own model.
+OnClass can also be used with only CPU.

-Install from Conda environment file (Recommended)
+Install from Conda environment file
 ~~~~~~~~~
 This is the recommended way to install OnClass as it can install the most updated version of OnClass